 What is whipped cream frosting?
 Whipped cream frosting is also made up of three ingredients: heavy whipping cream, powdered sugar, and vanilla extract.
 You can find my favorite homemade Whipped Cream Frosting recipe here.
 You may notice the difference in ingredients, I use cane sugar in my whipped cream and powdered sugar in my whipped cream frosting recipe.
 You can also use powdered sugar in whipped cream, so that's a personal preference and that part doesn't really matter.
 It's the amount of sugar.
 There is more sugar in whipped cream frosting, and because I'm using powdered sugar, it gives it stability and so you can get more coverage on a cake than you would with traditional whipped cream.
 Using more powdered sugar in whipped cream frosting also makes it bright white and creamier in texture as opposed to airy like traditional whipped cream.
 It's also a little sweeter, as frosting should be!

 For this Chocolate Cherry Whipped Cream Cake, I just used my go to Whipped Cream Frosting and replaced the vanilla extract with black cherry extract for more cherry flavor in this cake.
 You can do that with any flavor to change up my Whipped Cream Frosting recipe.
 This way you can also get creative and make your own whipped cream cakes!
 Get the recipe below for my Chocolate Cherry Whipped Cream Cake.

-Tips for making the best Chocolate Cherry Whipped Cream Cake
+Tips for Making the Best Chocolate Cherry Whipped Cream Frosting

 • Make sure your butter and dairy products are at room temperature.
 This makes your cake batter come together so easily and you won't have any lumps.
 It's truly worth the wait to have a perfectly smooth cake batter, as smooth cake batter is what will give you that perfect cake fluffy texture and good crumb.